Geoffrey Cain: Samsung Rising

-In 2020, Cain authored the book, Samsung Rising, published by Crown.
+In 2020, Cain authored the book, Samsung Rising: The Inside Story of the South Korean Giant That Set Out to Beat Apple and Conquer Tech, published by Crown.
 The book is about the rise of Samsung and its influence on global technology industries and South Korea's politics and culture.
 This became more topical following the arrest and sentencing of Lee Jae-yong at Samsung.
 Cain argues Samsung's alleged influence and power can be seen when Lee walked free and received a suspended sentence.

 According to The Financial Times, Geoffrey Cain does his material proud and marshals it around episodes and milestones.
 This allows for a few cliffhanger chapter endings, while also enabling the characters’ foibles to shine through.

 The Perfect Police State

-Cain wrote and released the book, The Perfect Police State: An Undercover Odyssey into China's Terrifying Surveillance Dystopia of the Future, in 2022.
+In 2022, Cain wrote and released the book, The Perfect Police State: An Undercover Odyssey into China's Terrifying Surveillance Dystopia of the Future published by PublicAffairs.
 According to Kirkus Reviews, the book is “A prescient, alarming work on the overreach of technology and state power.”

+Steve Jobs in Exile

+In 2026, Cain authored the book, Steve Jobs in Exile (ISBN 978-0593716700), published by Portfolio.
+The nonfiction book is about Steve Jobs' tenure at NeXT and Pixar, how Jobs learned to be a successful leader.
+Kirkus Reviews notes that the book is a lively account of Steve Jobs’ interregnum between his ouster from Apple and his reemergence as a creative force.

+Recognition

+Cain's book Samsung Rising was longlisted for the 2020 Financial Times and McKinsey Business Book of the Year award, and won the Gold Medal Axiom Business Book Awards in 2021.
+It was also listed in ‘Best Technology Books’ list by Wired and Cult of Mac.

-The book received the Overseas Press Club’s Cornelius Ryan Award and was also recognized as NPR’s Book of the Day in 2022.
+His other book The Perfect Police State received the Overseas Press Club’s Cornelius Ryan Award citation and was also recognized as NPR’s Book of the Day in 2022.